blay12cedric-zz/gen/README.md

 2/ Build and Run the project gen

-3/ Your Addon and his content will be generate and locate in:
+3/ Your domain.Addon and his content will be generate and locate in:
 ./src/../../${addon.name}